 If you're applying a sealer to your garage floor, use caution; sealed surfaces will become slippery when wet.
 A non-skid effect can be achieved by broadcasting silica sand or plastic chips over the surface while the sealer is still wet.
 Below is an article on making concrete slip resistant from the Concrete Network - Making Concrete Slip Resistant.

-Re-Sealing stamped concrete patios can be accomplished in 5 simple steps.
 If your stamped concrete patio needs to be re-sealed, and the concrete stain is still in good condition, then applying another coat of sealer will keep it protected and prevent color fading and an uneven appearance.
+Re-sealing stamped concrete patios can be accomplished in five simple steps.

 Efflorescence is a crystalline deposit of water-soluble salts (usually white) on the surface of masonry.
 All masonry materials are susceptible to efflorescence.
-Water-soluble salts that appear in chemical analysis in only a few tenths of one percent are sufficient to cause efflorescence on a masonry surface.
-The amount of salts and character of the deposits can vary widely, according to the nature of the soluble materials present and atmospheric conditions.
+In a chemical analysis, water-soluble salts consisting of only a few tenths of one percent is sufficient to cause efflorescence on a masonry surface.
+The amount and character of salts of the deposits can vary widely, depending the nature of the soluble materials and the atmospheric conditions.

 Brick patios create a wonderful area of the home for relaxation and entertainment.
 Unlike wooden decks, they are considered to be maintenance free.
 But are they really?
-The simple answer is no they are not.
-Although brick patios don't require the annual cleaning and staining that a wood deck often does, patios that are left uncared for can easily turn in to an unattractive area.
-They can become uneven, faded out and consumed by weeds.
+The simple answer is no. Although brick patios don't require the annual cleaning and staining that a wood deck often does, patios that are left uncared for can easily turn into an unattractive area.
+They can become uneven, faded out, and consumed by weeds.
 The remedy for this problem is simple and quite easy.

-This step by step guide will walk you through the steps needed to properly stain and seal interior decorative concrete floors.
-Be sure to follow each of these steps for optimum results.
+This step-by-step guide will walk you through the steps needed to properly stain and seal interior decorative concrete floors.
+Follow each of these steps for optimum results.